Blendify/blender-manual/blender_docs/manual/editors/vse/sequencer/strips/audio.rst

    This allows you to save the audio file into the blend-file.
 Caching
    Caching loads a file into RAM and plays it from there, apposed to reading it for the hard drive.

+.. _sequencer-sound-waveform:

 Draw Waveform
-   Draws a waveform over top of the sequence strip.
+   Draws either the waveform or the strip name, file name, duration.
    This can be useful for syncing two or more audio strips.
 Volume
    Changes the loudness of the audio.
 Pitch